Zilliqa/ZIP/zips/zip-3.md

 ## Rationale

-This staking mechanism design leverages on the existing infrastructure and therefore requires minimal changes as opposed to alternatives.
-Improvements to the design, such as time-sensitive and cryptographically stronger storage proofs, can be explored in future versions.
+**Phase 0** staking mechanism design leverages on the existing infrastructure and therefore requires minimal changes as opposed to alternatives.
+Improvements to the design, such as time-sensitive and cryptographically stronger storage proofs, can be explored in future versions as explained in the Design Considerations section .

 ## Backward Compatibility